Back

 Secondly, you need to calculate the time spent.

 Include all the hours dedicated to the cake, including client meetings, messaging, planning, shopping, baking, decorating, packing, and delivering.
-Following the idea of a bento birthday cake, here’s how much time you will approximately need to spend on assembling it.
+Following the idea of a birthday cake, here’s how much time you will approximately need to spend on assembling it.

 StepTime Estimate